M & F – Q & A

 MYTH: Women falsely accuse men of sexual assault or “cry rape.”

 FACT: Reported sexual assaults are true, with very few exceptions.
-FBI crime statistics indicate that only 2% of reported rapes are false.
+FBI crime statistics indicate that between 2% and 10% of reported rapes are false.
 This is the same rate of false reporting as other major crime reports.

 MYTH: Men cannot be sexually assaulted.

 FACT: Men can be, and are, sexually assaulted.
-One in seventeen men is sexually assaulted in their lifetime.
-Sexual assault of men is thought to be greatly underreported.
+Sexual assault of men is thought to be greatly under-reported.
 Any man can be sexually assaulted regardless of size, strength, sexual orientation, or appearance.

 MYTH: Most sexual assaults are interracial.